Primary and Secondary Abilities

 - Thomas Merton

-A measure of the raw physical power inherent to a person's body, Strength defines one of the single most important aspects of a character's physicality.
+A measure of the power inherent to a person's body, Strength defines one of the single most important aspects of a character's physicality.
 Strength, as the chart below indicates, is primarily measured by how much weight they can lift.
 Furthermore, Strength is referred to when determining the amount of raw damage one can inflict in mêlée combat, whether they are punching, kicking, or even biting one's foes, making it a natural complement to their Fighting rank.

 Vigor, or Str (vgr), on the other hand, is primarily concerned with longer applications of one's physical prowess.
 It is used to describe how fast a character can run over distances short and long, how quickly they can propel themselves through a liquid medium (swimming), and how much weight a character may carry on their person without being slowed down by it.
 Finally, it shows how much actual weight a character can lift, and by proxy how much they can successfully press.